cneyens/raem/README.md

 ## Example

-Construct an analytic element model of a confined aquifer with uniform background flow, two extraction wells and a reference point.
+Construct an analytic element model of an aquifer with uniform background flow, two extraction wells and a reference point.

 Specify the aquifer parameters and create elements: